romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 *original papar:
 [Deep contextualized word representations](https://arxiv.org/pdf/1802.05365.pdf)*

 ELMo ("Embeddings from Language MOdels") is a deep contextualized word representation.
 ELMo models the characteristics of word use (syntax and semantics) and polysemy (different uses of words across linguistics contexts).
 These word vectors are computed from the internal states of a two layers bidirectional language model (biLM), which is pre-trained on a large text corpus.
 Different layers of the language models encode different linguistic aspects on the word; For example, Part-Of-Speech is better encoded by the lower-level layers, while word-sense disambiguation is better predicted in the higher-level layers.

 <div class="text-center mb-5">
   <img src="https://me.jiho.us/images/posts/taglm.png"
-       class="img-fluid" alt="Model Architecture of TagLM"/>
+       class="img-fluid" alt="Model Architecture of TagLM"
+       style="max-width:80%"/>
   <div class="caption text-center">
     Figure.
 Model Architecture of TagLM (image from this [<a href="https://arxiv.org/pdf/1705.00108.pdf">paper</a>])
   </div>
 </div>

-The above figure illustrates how a word in its context is tranformed into a contextualized embeddings and how the contextualized embeddings are being used along with the context-independent embeddings by concatenation.
+The above figure illustrates how a word in its context is tranformed into a contextualized embeddings and how the contextualized embeddings are being used along with the context-independent embeddings by concatenation in a specific NLP task.

 Right side of the figure is a pre-trained bi-drectional language model (biLM).
 The contextualized embeddings can be constructed by computing the weighted-average of the intermediate layer representations of the language model.
 The weights are optimized to a specific task.

-As formally described in the paper, each word representation is computed as below:
+As formally described in the paper, each word representation is computed as
+below:

 $$
 ELMo_k  = \gamma^{task} \sum_{j=0}^L s_j^{task} h_{k,j}^{LM}